srssite/seariderservices/_services/3-consultancy.markdown

 thumbnail: consultancy-thumb.jpg
 alt: consultancy
 ---
-Within the small tankers market, oil or chemical industry, whatever a specific market analysis or a technical research, we dedicate our talent and deliver the required information.
-Our research is unbiased and based on facts, and we deliver insightful high-quality and comprehensive report.
+We offer made-to-measure, expert consultancy in the small tankers market and oil and chemical industry, whether you are looking for a specific market analysis or technical research.
+We have experience researching availability and offers for specific types of small tankers.
+Our expertise also spans technical aspects and market research (supply and demand).
+The research we conduct can be relied upon to be unbiased and based on facts: the reports we deliver are insightful, high-quality and comprehensive.